SAP/open-resource-discovery/docs/index.md

 - Systems to **describe themselves** with a single entry-point to crawl all relevant metadata
 - Achieve a combined, machine-readable **system landscape metadata view**
-- Enable full **automation of publication and discovery** of metadata
+- Enable **fully automatic** of publication and discovery of metadata
 - Having **one aligned standard** for
   - Description of different types of resources
   - Description of both the static / generic perspective and the actual runtime perspective